Updated on 10/2/2013:

 - StreamSend – With clients like Monster.com, Barnes & Noble and UPS, StreamSend is an enteprise solution suited for medium to large businesses.
 Their pricing starts at $19.90 for 2k emails and goes up to $209.90 for 150k emails.
 One feature that stuck out at me is their Email Analyzer where they preview your email in 30 email clients as well as test it with 9 spam filters.
 They also offer professionally designed custom templates for a fee.

 - MailChimp - Offering a pay-per-email or a monthly plan option, MailChimp lets you customize how you want to be billed.
 The most notable difference is how they allow users to perform A/B testing of your subject lines.
-Their monthly plan starts at $10 for 500 subscribers and goes up to $240 for 50k.
+They offer a free plan for small email lists of 2,000 with a limit of 12k monthly emails.
+For unlimited emails, their plan starts at $10 for 500 subscribers.
+It goes up as high as you need and you can view an estimate by going to the pricing page and plugging in your number of subscribers.
 Pay-per-you-go pricing starts at three cents per email and decreases accordingly as more credits are purchased.
+Note: Do not be fooled by the free offer.
+The plan becomes more expensive than other services as you build your email list.

 If you’ve encountered or use a service we haven’t mentioned, please share your experiences with us by adding a comment below.